friendsFEC/Uniqlo-Clone-Quddad/README.md

 ## Getting Started

-Run `npm install` and to get dependencies.
+Run `npm install` to get dependencies.

 Run the development server with `npm run client-dev`, and open browse to `http://localhost:3000` to see the rendered app!